 Buckinghamshire is facing a period of unprecedented economic growth with proposed large infrastructure developments.
 Alongside planning for this growth, we need to plan for ‘green growth’ to ensure that communities have access to high quality green spaces and green infrastructure (GI).

 Buckinghamshire has a rich and varied landscape and GI resource, including the Chilterns Area of Outstanding Natural Beauty, the Colne Valley Regional Park and the contrasting open landscape of the Vale of Aylesbury.
 The county includes important GI links including the River Thames, Grand Union Canal and several Royal Hunting Forests such as Bernwood Forest & Whaddon Chase.

 What is green infrastructure?

-The National Planning Policy Framework 2012 describes GI as: “a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities”.
+The National Planning Policy Framework 2012 describes GI as: “a network of green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities”.